FHArchive/Python.AssemblyImageEncoder/README.md

 Syntax has been inspired by the Little Man Computer (LMC) created by Stuart Madnick in 1965.
-An online model of this can be found at https://peterhigginson.co.uk/LMC/ and the idea of executing a program from and image from https://github.com/roo2319/Scritch.
+An online model of this can be found at https://peterhigginson.co.uk/LMC/ and the idea of executing a program from an image from https://github.com/roo2319/Scritch.
 Note that this is not the best model of assembly as it has a modest instruction set and lacks a stack.
 The main purpose of this program is for those who find Steganography interesting to have a play around.